Who is Meena?

 And what about her hubby?

 The star of the show, Hubby Dear has gained a handful of admirers, thanks to all his antics in and around the kitchen.
-Call him the guinea pig or taste-tester, but most guys often fantasize being in his shoes.
+Call him the guinea pig or taste-tester!
 Being the first to try everything that comes out from this overworked kitchen, it’s no surprise he’s the talk of the town.
 Or so he believes!

 Hold on, isn’t there a baby in the picture now too?

 Why of course!
-Baby Dear became an integral part of HOH in the summer of 2011 when he was first introduced to his first solid food – the sweet potato.
-Now he continues to experiment with different flavours and textures of food.
-Not one to watch people eat from the sidelines without at least attempting to grab a bite of what’s on our plates, it won’t be too far long when he’ll join the ranks of his Daddy Dear as the official HOH taste-testers.
+Baby Dear became an integral part of HOH in the summer of 2011 when he was finally introduced to his first solid food – the sweet potato.
+Now, he continues to experiment with different flavours and textures of food.
+Not one to watch us eat from the sidelines without at least attempting to grab a bite of what’s on our plates, it won’t be too long before he joins the ranks of his Daddy Dear as one of the official HOH taste-testers.

 What’s with all the heat?

 I truly believe that even a simple, quick meal can be made to feel special, and a little spice never hurt anyone, now did it?
 This food blog is my attempt at sharing my creativity and love of food with everyone.
 It’s a food journal with many little notes that I hope would come in very handy when I finally write my own cookbook.
 Now, if only that publisher would come along!
-I’m pleased to have you know that the publisher did come knocking after all, and I am now the proud author of TWO cookbooks:
+I’m pleased to have you know that the publisher did come knocking after all, and I am now the proud author of FOUR cookbooks:

 - Knack Indian Cooking: A Step-by-Step Guide to Authentic Dishes Made Easy by Globe Pequot Press